lolotux/RSSVE/RSSVE/readme.txt

 RSSVE is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported (CC-BY-NC-SA 3.0) license.

 You should have received a copy of the license along with this work.
 If not, visit the official Creative Commons web page: https://creativecommons.org/licenses/by-nc-sa/3.0/

+Credits:

+    * Cloud textures by Pingopete
+    * Environmental Visual Enhancements by rbray89 & WazWaz
+    * Scatterer by Blackrack